What is student learning outcomes assessment?

-Outcomes assessment is a systematic process of continuous improvement that involves the collection, analysis, and interpretation of information regarding student learning and the use of that information to modify and improve student learning and teaching at the course, program, and institutional level.
-Outcomes assessment is a collaborative effort between faculty, staff, students, alumni, and the business community to ensure that Walsh students are meeting the student learning outcomes that have been established by each program and student related departments at Walsh.
+Student learning outcomes assessment is a systematic process of continuous improvement that involves the collection, analysis, and interpretation of information regarding student learning and the use of that information to modify and improve student learning and teaching at the course, program, and institutional level.
+Student learning outcomes assessment is a collaborative effort between faculty, staff, students, alumni, and the business community to ensure that Walsh students are meeting the student learning outcomes that have been established by each program and student related departments at Walsh.

-Outcomes assessment demonstrates to our stakeholders, public policy-makers and regional accreditors that Walsh graduates have successfully attained the learning goals and objectives defined by each program as well as achieving institutional core competencies.
-In addition, outcomes assessment provides accountability measures to meet the requirements mandated by The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA) (www.ncahlc.org
+Student learning outcomes assessment demonstrates to our stakeholders, public policy-makers and regional accreditors that Walsh graduates have successfully attained the learning goals and objectives defined by each program as well as achieving institutional core competencies.
+In addition, student learning outcomes assessment provides accountability measures to meet the requirements mandated by The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA) (www.ncahlc.org

 ), Walsh’s regional accrediting agency.
-Outcomes assessment also meets accreditation requirements of the International Assembly for Collegiate Business Education (IACBE) (www.iacbe.org
+Student learning outcomes assessment also meets accreditation requirements of the International Assembly for Collegiate Business Education (IACBE) (www.iacbe.org

 ) and The Accreditation Council for Collegiate Business Schools and Programs (ACBSP) (www.acbsp.org